Originally published on 13 October 2021

 $ stagit stagit [-c cachefile | -l commits] [-u baseurl] repodir $ stagit-index stagit-index [repodir...]

-from which the Git repository content will be served:
+First, create the directory stagit from which the Git repository content will be served:

 $ sudo mkdir -p /usr/local/www/stagit